Technical Writing Course in Singapore

 - Descriptions are concise explanations of processes and procedures that help users understand how something works.
 For example, a technical writer might write a document that shows the effects of greenhouse gases or demonstrates how the braking system operates on a motorbike.

 - Résumés and CVs are other examples of technical documents.
-Resumes are documents that are used in a setting to inform users of the job candidate’s credentials.
+Resumes, for example, are documents that are used in a setting to inform users of the job candidate’s credentials.

 - Datasheets are the document that summarises the key specifications, features, application circuits, technical characteristics and some other related information about the product, equipment machine, software, application, the system in summary.